inventwo/ioBroker.vis-2-widgets-icontwo/README.md

 ## Icon adapter for the ioBroker.vis adapter (only for VIS-2)

-.... more information to follow
+.... more information will follow